-After the bar crawl last night we decided to have a very chilled day today.
-We didn’t have the greatest nights sleep, Prague is insanely hot and our hostel has no air conditioning.
-This wouldn’t be an issue as our room has huge windows to let the air in, however opposite is a huge construction site.
-We were woken up at 8am not only but loud bangs, drilling and a large quantity of dust entering the room but to a super loud radio and their poor signing of Czech builders.
-In the morning we lazed around the hostel making breakfast and in the afternoon me, Lucy and Beth planned to visit Petrin hill observation tower.
+After last nights bar crawl, we decided to have a very chilled day today.
+We didn’t have the greatest nights sleep, Prague is insanely hot, and our hostel has no air conditioning.
+Our room does have huge windows to let the air in; however, we are opposite a construction site.
+We were woken up at 8 am not only by drilling, banging and dust clouds but by the terrible singing of several Czech builders.

-Afterwards, we collect Vicky and Harrie and went to explore the wide variety of shopping Prague has to offer.
-I would highly recommend shopping in Prague its very cheap given the exchange rate.
-Although even after four days I am still baffled by the money and am very much looking forward to going to back to euros tomorrow.
+We collected Vicky and Harrie and went to explore the wide variety of shopping Prague has to offer.
+I would highly recommend shopping in Prague, its very cheap, given the exchange rate.
+Although even after four days I am still baffled by the money and am looking forward to going to back to euros tomorrow.

-We decided to go to a nice restaurant in Prague square, so Harrie as our designated organiser reserved a table, U Prince.
-Throughout our time in Prague, we had been warned multiple times about the sometimes grumpy, hostile nature of the Czechs and not to take it personally that it’s not considered rudeness to them.
+We decided to go to a nice restaurant in Prague square, so Harrie as our designated organiser reserved a table at U Prince.
+Throughout our time in Prague, we had been warned multiple times about the sometimes grumpy, hostile nature of the Czechs and not to take it personally, and it’s not considered rudeness to them.
 However we had yet to experience any at all, this changed when arriving at the restaurant.
-Inquiring about our reservation, we were simply told no and walked off.
-This was incredibly confusing just to be told, you don’t have a reservation when you know that you do.
+Inquiring about our reservation, we were told simply told no, and the waiter walked off.
+This was incredibly confusing just to be told you don’t have a reservation when you know that you do.
 So after exchanging baffled looks, we went inside to try and find out what was going on.
-We then found out you can only reserve the roof and if it’s full your reservation doesn’t count.
-The restaurant was very busy but we managed to find a table.
-However, getting the attention of the waiters to order.
+We then found out you can only reserve the roof, and if it’s full, your reservation doesn’t count.
+The restaurant was bustling, but we managed to find a table.
+It then proved a challenging ordeal to even get the attention of the waiters to order.